Chrysler 300: SRT

 An SRT version was unveiled at the 2011 New York International Auto Show, featuring the 6.4 L 392 Hemi V8 engine.

 The 6.4 L 392 Hemi engine is also used in other Chrysler Group SRT vehicles such as the Dodge Charger and Challenger.
 With 470 hp, the new 300 SRT can go from 0 to 60 mi/h in the low 4-second range.

 In addition to the increase in power, the SRT receives specific exterior trim including a lower front fascia, large exhaust tips, body-color instead of chrome trim, and 20-inch (508 mm) aluminum wheels.
 The car also gets a lowered, sportier suspension setup and a large Brembo brake package.

-The 300 SRT (or SRT8) was discontinued for the 2015 model year in the United States, but is still sold in Australia and the Middle East.
-Many Australian police departments use the 300 SRT as a patrol/pursuit vehicle.
+The 300 SRT (or SRT8) was discontinued for the 2015 model year in the United States, but continued to be sold in Australia, New Zealand and the Middle East.
+In Australia, the 300 SRT Core (a base level trim offered in the Australian and New Zealand markets) was utilised by the New South Wales Police Force as a significant part of their Traffic and Highway Patrol fleet.
+These have since been withdrawn from service.
 The 300 SRT was sold in left and right-hand drive abroad.
 After a decade of falling sales in Australia, production of right-hand-drive versions ended in 2021.